virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/evaluation-and-fine-tunig/evaluation-and-finetuning.md

 But luckily you can measure algorithm performance on our problem and discover what works best!

-To do that, you need to do 2 things:
+To do that, you need to do 3 things:
 - Build a meaningful test set
 - Choose the right metric to measure your model performances against it
+- Track the parameters and the associated results with each evaluation

 ## Be sure about the type of problem